wkoszek/sensorama/README.md

 battery sensor may only send an update every couple of seconds, while the accelerometer may do it continually.
 While makes sense to capture the data from an accelerometer on a regular basis with short intervals, capturing the data from a battery every couple of milliseconds makes little sense.
-Thus it might be performed so that the data samples aren't uniform, meaning that the sample format can vary in between submissions.
+Thus data coming from a battery status sensor might be performed only on state change.
+In other words, design should support non-uniform data samples, meaning that the sample format can vary in between submissions.

 # Timestamping